James Shigeta

 In his early career, Shigeta often played romantic male lead roles, which were almost nonexistent for an actor of Asian descent during his time, making him a trailblazer in Asian American representation in media.
-The Goldsea Asian-American Daily magazine listed him as one of the "Most Inspiring Asian-Americans Of All Time".
+The Goldsea Asian-American Daily magazine listed him as one of the "Most Inspiring Asian-Americans of All Time".

 Before his Hollywood career he found success as a pop singer and performer abroad, especially in Japan and Australia.

-Early life
+Early life and education

-Born in the Territory of Hawaii in 1929 as a Sansei, a third-generation Japanese-American, Shigeta was a 1947 graduate of President Theodore Roosevelt High School, and studied drama at New York University.
-After completing ROTC, he enlisted in the Hawaii National Guard's 298th Infantry, prior to his 1951 enlistment in the United States Marine Corps during the Korean War.
+Born in the Territory of Hawaii in 1929 as a sansei, a third-generation Japanese-American, Shigeta was a 1947 graduate of President Theodore Roosevelt High School, and studied drama at New York University.

+After completing ROTC, he enlisted in the Hawaii National Guard's 298th Infantry, prior to his 1951 enlistment in the U.S. Marine Corps during the Korean War.
 He served for two-and-a-half years, and rose to the rank of Staff Sergeant.

 Career

 Singing career

 Shigeta entered and won first prize on Ted Mack's television talent show, The Original Amateur Hour in 1950.
 Embarking on a singing career in Los Angeles, he teamed with Hawaiian operatic tenor Charles K.L.
 Davis.
 Their agent at the time gave them the non-ethnic sounding stage names of "Guy Brion" for Shigeta, and "Charles Durand" for Davis.
 They developed a supper club musical career in the United States, singing at venues such as the Mocambo and the Los Angeles Players Club.
 Despite that success, breaking into the movies eluded him.

 During the Korean War Shigeta enlisted in the United States Marine Corps, where he entertained troops in California.
 En route to Korea, the ceasefire led Shigeta to Japan, where he was discharged from the Marines and hired by the theatrical division of Toho Studios.

 Shigeta did not speak Japanese until Toho Studios in Tokyo invited him to be a musical star under his real name in Japan.
-He became a success in all media aspects of his day –radio, television, stage, supper clubs, movies, recordings– to such an extent that he became widely known as "The Frank Sinatra of Japan".
+He became a success in all media aspects of his day–radio, television, stage, supper clubs, movies, recordings–to such an extent that he became widely known as "The Frank Sinatra of Japan".

-In 1958, the Nichigeki Theatre in Tokyo exported their extravaganza Cherry Blossom Show to Australia with Shigeta as the male lead.
+In 1958, the Nichigeki Theatre in Tokyo exported their extravaganza Cherry Blossom Show to Australia with Shigeta as the male lead, opposite Fubuki Koshiji.
 The show was performed at the Empire Theatre in Sydney, Her Majesty's Theatre in Brisbane, the Theatre Royal in Adelaide, and Her Majesty's Theatre in Melbourne.
 The show was a big success, with one Australian reviewer writing about Shigeta, "... has matinee idol good looks and a soothing baritone voice that should send the record companies mad for his autograph on recording contracts."